 - The 7Cs of Transformation.
 These present the outputs from the Transformational Culture, which in turn drive the system and create a sustainable and self-perpetuating feedback process.
 I describe this as cultural flow – see toolkit further in this section

 THE TRANSFORMATIONAL TRIANGLE™

 The Transformational Triangle™ contains three elements of 1) Transformational Leadership, 2) Transformational HR and 3) Transformational Justice combining to create a Transformational Culture.
 Each corner of the transformational triangle is vital to creating a fair, just, inclusive, sustainable and high-performing organization.

-One of the key messages in my book is that organizations should reject retributive justice in favour of a more human and humane model of justice.
-I argue that the retributive HR systems and management processes perpetuate dogma, blame, harm, division, fear and uncertainty (so clearly viewed through the prism of the traditional discipline, grievance and performance procedures).
-I propose, supported by numerous case studies and evidence, that organizations should embrace a person-centred and values-based system of justice if they are to succeed.
+One of the key messages in David’s book is that organizations should reject retributive justice in favour of a more human and humane model of justice.
+He argues that the retributive HR systems and management processes perpetuate dogma, blame, harm, division, fear and uncertainty (so clearly viewed through the prism of the traditional discipline, grievance and performance procedures).
+We propose, supported by numerous case studies and evidence, that organizations should embrace a person-centred and values-based system of justice if they are to succeed.
 This new and exciting model of justice is a combination of procedural justice (due process) and restorative justice (RJ).
-I call this transformational justice.
+We call this transformational justice.
 Transformational justice can be defined as fair, just, learning, restorative and compassionate.
-It is also robust and rigorous, In other words, transformational justice is not a soft option.
+It is also robust and rigorous; in other words, transformational justice is not a soft option.